kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 cd $CWD
 ```

 As you see, it runs `docker run` command with a docker image `kazurayam/flaskr-kazurayam:1.1.0`.
-I created the docker image and published at the Docker Hub https://hub.docker.com/repository/docker/kazurayam/flaskr-kazurayam .
+I created this docker image and published at the [Docker Hub](https://hub.docker.com/repository/docker/kazurayam/flaskr-kazurayam).

 ## Notes on Extensibility